-We have come across a lot of people who seem to be confused about their rights as a self-employed worker when it comes to compensation claims.
+By Michael Patrick.
+Last Updated 26th January 2021.
+Welcome to our online guide where we shall address the following question: I am self employed and had an accident at work, can I claim?
+We have come across many people who seem to be confused about their rights as a self-employed worker when it comes to compensation claims.
 In some cases, the self-employed are not even aware that they can make a self-employed injury claim due to lack of information on the subject.

-There are also some people who believe they cannot make a self-employed personal injury claim because they think there is no one to claim against.
+Some people believe they cannot make a self-employed personal injury claim because they think there is no one to claim against.
 However, it is important to note that this is not the case, as it is perfectly legal for a self-employed person to make compensation claims, under some conditions.
 Note that even though self-employed personnel work on their own and are responsible for their own safety, there is also a possibility that injuries can happen due to the action or inaction of someone else.

 This guide deals extensively with the subject of personal injury claim for self-employed workers.
-It answers a lot of questions about this issue and will clear all doubts you may have had before.
+It answers many questions about this issue and will clear all doubts you may have had before.
 It looks at the different circumstances under which an injury compensation claim can be started and what is involved in making one.

-At the end of this guide, readers will understand their rights to a compensation claim as a self-employed person, how to make these claims and all other important information necessary.
+At the end of this guide, readers will understand their rights to a compensation claim as a self-employed person and make these claims and all other important information necessary.
 Should you read this guide and still have some unanswered questions, we have put our contact details at the bottom.
-Feel free to contact us and we will be glad to answer your questions and offer you some free advice.
+Feel free to contact us, and we will be glad to answer your questions and offer you some free advice.

 Select a section:

-- A guide to claiming for a Accident At Work as a self-employed person.
+- A guide to claiming for an Accident At Work as a self-employed person.